 Why Cold Drinks Make You Worse in Summer: The Korean Medicine Logic of Heat Tolerance

-In Brief
+In Summary

-The Physiological Problem with Cooling
+The Physiological Problem with Constant Cooling

 The Classical Approach: Warmth Within Heat

 The Korean medicine strategy for summer health is, at its core, protective rather than reactive.
-Rather than responding to heat by introducing cold, it focuses on maintaining the internal warm functional environment that the digestive and energy-generating systems require — while supporting the body’s natural heat-dissipation mechanisms of sweating and surface circulation.
+Rather than responding to heat only by introducing cold, it focuses on maintaining the internal warm functional environment that the digestive and energy-generating systems require — while supporting the body’s natural heat-dissipation mechanisms of sweating and surface circulation.

 Constitutional Differences in Heat Tolerance

-Not everyone experiences summer heat the same way, and the constitutional framework explains the clinical variation that a one-size-fits-all approach cannot account for.
+Not everyone experiences summer heat the same way, and the constitutional framework explains the variation that a one-size-fits-all approach cannot account for.

 Building Heat Tolerance Over Time